VeroWrede/DealerOn-MarsRover/README.md

 Idealy, with more time I'd like to put all helper methods in a different file and only have Main() in Program.cs, see if speed or memory allocation can be improved, write some tests, and make the code shorter in a few places, especially in the SingleRoverInstruction()method.
-I wasn't sure if they program should run for two rovers evereytime but I'd like to offer the user to chose how many rovers she/he'd like to deploy.
+I wasn't sure if they program should run for two rovers evereytime but I like to offer the user to chose how many rovers she/he'd like to deploy.